Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Coarse Learnability and Sample Complexity of

-This formulation highlights that coarse learnability guarantees polynomial control over the density ratio, except on an atypical set of exponentially small measure.
-Crucially, unlike density estimation guarantees that require the total variation distance to vanish, this condition allows for persistent approximation errors (model mis-specification; see \cref{app:miss}).
-This extends coverage-based analyses~\citep{huang2025inferencealignment} to the iterative setting, where long as the coverage remains polynomially bounded, the Metropolis-Hastings correction can recover the exact target distribution, bridging regimes where the initial coverage gap is exponentially large via intermediate polynomial steps.
-While this appears to be a strong assumption, such intuition is implicit in classical MBO~\citep{rubinstein1999cross,hu2007model}, and we provide theoretical and empirical evidence supporting its plausibility in \cref{sec:justify,sec:empirical}.
+To build intuition, we consider the following simplification.
+Assume $\hat{p} = p_{\tau}$.
+For given $K$, set $\epsilon = e^{-K}$ and $\delta = 1/K$. \cref{ass:learn} now implies $K = m^{\beta}$ for some constant $\beta \in (0,1)$.
+If we re-parametrize in terms of $m$, we have $\epsilon = e^{-m^{\beta}}$.
+In this regime, $K \le m$, so that we can use $m$ instead of $K$ in \cref{eq:fine}, which yields $\Pr\left[ \mathrm{cov}_{p_{\temp},\model_{\temp}}(s) > m \right] \le \epsilon = e^{-m^{\beta}}.$ Then, \cref{ass:learn} simplifies to the following property for general parametric models and targets: \begin{quote} {\bf \cref{ass:learn}, special case.} A model $\mathcal{L}$ coarsely learns a parametric distribution $p$ if for sufficiently large sample size $m$ that depends polynomially on the parameters of the distribution, w.p. $1-1/m^{\beta}$, the model $\mathcal{L}^m$ trained on $m$ samples from $p$ satisfies $\Pr\left[\text{cov}_{p,\mathcal{L}^m}(s) > m \right] \le e^{-m^{\beta}}$, where $\beta > 0$ is a small constant. \end{quote} Coarse learnability guarantees polynomial coverage of the target density, except on an atypical set of exponentially small measure.
+Unlike density estimation guarantees that require the total variation distance to vanish, this condition allows for persistent approximation errors (model mis-specification; see \cref{app:miss}).
+This extends coverage-based analyses~\citep{huang2025inferencealignment} to the iterative setting, where as long as the coverage remains polynomially bounded, the M-H correction can recover the exact target distribution, bridging regimes where the initial coverage gap is exponentially large via intermediate polynomial steps.
+While this appears to be a strong assumption, such intuition is implicit in classical MBO \citep{rubinstein1999cross, hu2007model}, and is fundamentally linked to statistical estimators that prioritize heavy tails (e.g., over-smoothed KDE).
+In \cref{sec:empirical_10d}, we empirically demonstrate a non-convex optimization setting where an inflated proposal with distribution correction are necessary for the global convergence of \alift when sample budgets are small.
+In \cref{sec:justify}, we provide evidence supporting the plausibility of \cref{ass:learn} for well-known generative distributions.